qmk/qmk_firmware/keyboards/ergodox_infinity/readme.md

   - Make sure you are in the top-level qmk_firmware directory

-  - Build the firmware with `make ergodox_infinity-keymapname`
+  - Build the firmware with `make ergodox_infinity:keymapname`

   - Plug in the left hand keyboard only.

   - Press the program button (back of keyboard, above thumb pad).

-  - Install the firmware with `sudo make ergodox_infinity-keymapname-dfu-util`
+  - Install the firmware with `sudo make ergodox_infinity:keymapname:dfu-util`

-  - Build right hand firmware with `make ergodox_infinity-keymapname MASTER=right`
+  - Build right hand firmware with `make ergodox_infinity:keymapname MASTER=right`

   - Plug in the right hand keyboard only.